 (a) What is meant by 'environmental ethics'?
 Why is it important to study?
 Discuss any one environmental issue from the viewpoint of environmental ethics. (b) Differentiate between the following: (i) Law and Ethics (ii) Ethical management and Management of ethics (iii) Discrimination and Preferential treatment (iv) Personal ethics and Professional ethics

-(a) “Social values are more important than economic values.”
-Discuss with examples in the context of inclusive growth of a nation.
-[10M]
+"Social values are more important than economic values."
+Discuss the above statement with examples in the context of inclusive growth of a nation.

 Education without values, as useful as it is, seems rather to make a man more clever devil.